OfficeDev/office-js-docs-pr/docs/excel/custom-functions-volatile.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 Excel contains several built-in volatile functions, such as `RAND` and `TODAY`.
-For a comprehensive list of Excel’s volatile functions, see [Volatile and Non-Volatile Functions](/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).
+For a comprehensive list of Excel's volatile functions, see [Volatile and Non-Volatile Functions](/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).

 Custom functions allow you to create your own volatile functions, which may be useful when handling dates, times, random numbers, and modeling.
 For example, [Monte Carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method) require the generation of random inputs to determine an optimal solution.